What is the meaning of Hyporexia?

 - Respiratory diseases that produce respiratory failure.

-- Chronic intoxication due to excessive intake of drugs, kidney failure, an overdose of vitamin D in babies, contributions of toxic substances in the case of metabolic diseases, radiotherapy.
+- Chronic intoxication due to excessive intake of drugs, kidney failure, an overdose of vitamin D in babies, contributions of toxic substances in the case of metabolic diseases, and radiotherapy.

 - Endocrine disorders as changes in the activity of the endocrine glands.